SysKitTeam/docs-point/point-collaborators/manage-access/manage-external-sharing.md

 ## Manage Sharing Links

+It's time to put an end to accidental data leaks and security breaches caused by improper sharing practices.

+Syskit Point provides a straightforward and effective method to identify and resolve misconfigured or outdated sharing links, ensuring the security and accessibility of your valuable data.

-You can manage external users by taking the following steps:
+You can manage sharing links by taking the following steps:

   * On the Syskit Point home page, **click the Dashboard button**
   * Navigate to the section titled **External Collaboration (1)**